nih-cfde/training-and-engagement/docs/Web-Development/index.md

 Web Development
 ==================

 The Building Websites tutorials describe how to render GitHub Websites locally on a variety of platforms and hardware.
-The Customization section includes a Javascript tutorial for creating a content chooser in web pages (enabling users to choose from different versions of page content).
+The Customization section includes a Javascript tutorial for creating a dropdown list in web pages (enabling users to choose from different versions of page content).

 Building Websites: